-The California Intercontinental University Conduct and Communications Policy refers to the respectful conduct of California Intercontinental University staff, faculty and students in any school communications including student's course assignments, test responses and where applicable, threaded discussions.
+The California Intercontinental University Conduct and Communications Policy refers to the respectful conduct of California Intercontinental University staff, faculty, and students in any school communications, including students' course assignments, test responses, and, where applicable, threaded discussions.

 California Intercontinental University provides students with different communication channels for communicating with its staff and faculty and responding to assignments and tests.
 Communication channels include e-mail, phone, mail, text, MS Teams, chat rooms, and the Student Community.
-Other communications channels include the Student Portal or the LearnCenter which are used for submitting course assignments, tests and threaded discussion and blog responses and communications to faculty.
+Other communications channels include the Student Portal or the LearnCenter, which are used for submitting course assignments, tests, threaded discussion and blog responses, and communications to faculty.

-It is college policy that California Intercontinental University staff, faculty and students maintain respectful, professional, and polite conduct in all communications at all times.
-All staff, faculty and students are expected to treat one another with respect.
-Negative emotions, rude language, and/or profanity have no place in any type of communication channels including phone, written, electronic, etc. Any staff, faculty or student using irate, sarcastic, rude, harassing, or offensive language in any types of communication channels to any staff, faculty or student at the university will be subject to disciplinary action up to and including dismissal from California Intercontinental University.
+It is college policy that California Intercontinental University staff, faculty, and students maintain respectful, professional, and polite conduct in all communications.
+All staff, faculty, and students are expected to treat one another with respect.
+Negative emotions, rude language, and/or profanity have no place in any communication channel, including phone, written, electronic, etc. Any staff, faculty, or student using irate, sarcastic, rude, harassing, or offensive language in any type of communication channels to any staff, faculty, or student at the university will be subject to disciplinary action up to and including dismissal from California Intercontinental University.

 To allow continual communications with California Intercontinental University students, it is required that students update California Intercontinental University with any changes to the student's account information.
-Student account information can be accessed through the Student Portal or students can contact the Registrar's with any changes to student's name, address, e-mail, or phone number.
+Student account information can be accessed through the Student Portal, or students can contact the Registrar's Office with any changes to the student's name, address, e-mail, or phone number.

-NOTE: California Intercontinental University official communications are sent by email or mail.
-Most official forms require electronic communication by e-mail, unless forms or directions state otherwise.
+NOTE: California Intercontinental University official communications are sent via email, text, WhatsApp, MS Teams, or mail.
+Most official forms require electronic communication by e-mail unless forms or directions state otherwise.
 Students are held responsible for official California Intercontinental University communications sent to students.
-Students should check their email accounts regularly and respond, where needed, to any communications sent from CIU.
+Students should check their email accounts regularly and respond, where needed, to any communications from CIU.